rancher/rancher-docs/docs/how-to-guides/new-user-guides/launch-kubernetes-with-rancher/use-new-nodes-in-an-infra-provider/vsphere/provision-kubernetes-clusters-in-vsphere.md

 ---
-title: Provisioning Kubernetes Clusters in vSphere
+title: Provisioning Kubernetes Clusters in VMware vSphere
 ---

 <head>
   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/launch-kubernetes-with-rancher/use-new-nodes-in-an-infra-provider/vsphere/provision-kubernetes-clusters-in-vsphere"/>
 </head>

-In this section, you'll learn how to use Rancher to install an [RKE](https://rancher.com/docs/rke/latest/en/)  Kubernetes cluster in vSphere.
+In this section, you'll learn how to use Rancher to install an [RKE](https://rancher.com/docs/rke/latest/en/)  Kubernetes cluster in VMware vSphere.

 First, you will set up your vSphere cloud credentials in Rancher.
 Then you will use your cloud credentials to create a node template, which Rancher will use to provision nodes in vSphere.